Follow along while we pit Stock Advisor vs Rule Breakers to see which stock-picking service deserves your hard-earned cash.

 Who Is Better, Tom or David Gardner?

-Currently, David Gardner’s picks are outperforming his brother Tom as of 2021.
+David Gardner’s picks outperform his brother Tom as of 2021.

 That being said, both brothers outperform the S&P 500 by quite a lot.